 Student Test Kits Information

-The district will once again be offering COVID test kits to interested families prior to April vacation.
+In addition to the above mentioned safety precautions that should be taken, the district has purchased a number of COVID test kits in response to our recent survey.
 The goal of this test kit is to provide our students a convenient, no-cost testing opportunity in order to provide our school community a measure of safety and reassurance.
 Testing is completely optional and is at the discretion of the student's primary caregiver.
-However, if you are going to use this test during April vacation, you must take the test and put it in a FED-EX drop box by Thursday, April 22nd so that we have the results prior to returning to school on April 26th.
+However, if you are going to use this test during February vacation, you must take the test and put it in a FED-EX drop box by Thursday, February 18th so that we have the results prior to returning to school on February 22nd.
 The individual and the Superintendent’s office will receive the results via email.
 If you receive a positive result, we ask that you contact your student’s building administration.

 Test kits are for PPS Students only and should not be shared with other family members.
 The kit is a saliva test and is user friendly.
 Directions and test registrations are included in the test kit.
-Please note that the test kits must be registered online following the simple directions provided in the test kits.
 Test kits are expensive, and while voluntary, if you take a test kit you are expected to use it within the guidelines provided in this memo.

-As a reminder, tests should be dropped off at a FED-EX drop box no later than April 22nd.
+As a reminder, tests should be dropped off at a FED-EX drop box.
 Check here for a list of FED-EX drop box locations.

 Christopher S. Campbell, Ed.D.